ailhanli/my_learning_notes/functional programming/concept.md

-declarative versus imperative programming mode
+Declarative versus imperative programming mode
 ----------------------------------------
 In imperative programming model, we simply say what and how to do using conditional statements, looping statements.
 In declarative programming model, we only say what to do, programming language will do job for us.
 We will see how can we write declarative program on next topic.

-when we can use lambda expression in our code?
+When we can use lambda expression in our code?
 ----------------------------------------
 Lambda expression is simply an anonymous method which is a method has no names:) when we have different type of algorithm and we change it without changing our main method, we can use lambda.